-In addition to filling in the online form, applicants are required to email the following documents, as described to the ISPF inbox UK-ISPF@britishcouncil.org, by the deadline.
+In addition to filling in the online form, applicants are required to submit the following documents.
 Late submission of supporting documents or submission of documents which do not comply with these requirements, will render the application ineligible.
 The documents are:

-- Project Leaders' Narrative CVs (up to two sides of A4 each) - Budget sheet A detailed project budget (template available on the British Council call webpage) - Letters of support
+- Project Leaders' Narrative CVs (up to two sides of A4 each) in the R4RI format - Letters of support